ssampatucsd/DSC232-Group_Project_Yelp/README.md

 Review DataFrame:
 - Observation count: Total number of reviews = 6,990,280.
 - Schema and column examination: To avoid repetition of information, please reference section 3.1.
-- Missing data analysis: Missing values in `text` column indicate users that provided a rating, but failed to include text with their rating.
+- Missing data analysis: Missing values in `text` column.
 - Duplicate values: Multiple duplicate values in `text`, specifically containing "DO NOT PARK HERE!", "I had a terrible experience", "Great place to be."
 - Summary statistics: Average review length is 567.76, however, this variable has a large standard deviation of 527.25.
 Min review length = 1.
 Max review length = 5000.
 - Distribution of categorical variables: